oscar-system/oscar-website/install.md

 Enter these commands into a terminal (this will prompt for your password and requires that you have permissions to administer your computer).
 {% highlight bash %}
-sudo apt-get update
+sudo apt update
-sudo apt-get install build-essential
+sudo apt install build-essential
 {% endhighlight %}
 </details>